satori-hq/spearmint-docs/docs/quickstart/create-collection.md

 ---
 sidebar_position: 2
 ---

 import { TryItNowWithEnv } from '../../src/components/TryItNow'
 import { Dialog } from '../../src/components/Dialog'

 # Create a Collection

-In order to get started you will need a Collection (Smart Contract deployed on NEAR) to create your NFT series from.
-Think of your contract/collection like an art collection that may contain many artworks, some of which are 1/1 and some 1/100 series.
+In order to create your first NFT series, you will need a Collection (a Smart Contract deployed on NEAR).
+Think of your contract/collection like an art collection that may contain many artworks, some of which are 1/1 and some 1/100 series:

-***Collection (Smart Contract) > NFT Series > NFT***
+**_Collection (Smart Contract) > NFT Series > NFT_**

+Let's go! 🚀

+**Step 1: Funding your collection**

+💰 It costs 5 NEAR to deploy a collection.
+This covers the cost to [store](https://docs.near.org/docs/concepts/storage-staking) your contract code on the NEAR blockchain.
+The first step is to go to the [NEAR wallet](https://wallet.testnet.near.org), create an account if you don't already have one, and **transfer 5 NEAR to `snft.testnet`.** When you've made the transfer, **copy the transaction hash** of your funding transfer and come back here to proceed!

+**Step 2: Creating your collection**

 When you create a new Collection via the "Try it now!" button below, you may notice that the request takes a couple seconds to return.
 That's because it deploying a new Smart Contract to the NEAR blockchain.
 Cool, huh! 😎

-*NB: Currently, collection names must be unique globally across all Spearmint apps.
-This won't always be the case, but in the meantime, if you're trying to use a fairly generic collection name and it's not available, that's why!*
+_NB: Currently, collection names must be unique globally across all Spearmint apps.
+This won't always be the case, but in the meantime, if you're trying to use a fairly generic collection name and it's not available, that's why!_

 :::tip